 We take a look at movements in the federal funds rate to identify periods of monetary tightening.
 Then we ask: When the Fed stops tightening, how can they know if they tightened enough to cause a recession?
 Surprisingly, the answer is quite simple.

-In the papers cited at the bottom of this page, we identify the ends of 13 monetary tightening cycles in the U.S. economy from 1955 to 2000 (denoted in the graph by vertical grid lines).
-Nine of the cycles were followed by NBER-dated recessions (shading) and 10 were followed by increases in unemployment (see table).
-The updated paper shows that a recession has generally followed the end of a tightening cycle if the yield curve spread at that end month is less than 0.78%, which is the optimal statistical discriminant level.
-Only one case (1966) was incorrectly classified by this rule of thumb, although there was a subsequent rise in unemployment in that case as well.
+In the papers cited at the bottom of this page, we identify the ends of 14 monetary tightening cycles in the U.S. economy from 1955 to 2006 (denoted in the graph below by vertical grid lines).
+Ten of these cycles were followed by NBER-dated recessions (shading) and 11 were followed by increases in the unemployment rate (see table).
+The updated paper shows that a recession has generally followed the end of a tightening cycle if the yield curve spread is less than 0.78% in the month when tightening ends (level determined by statistical analysis).
+Only one case (1966) was incorrectly classified by this rule of thumb, but even in that case there was a subsequent rise in unemployment, as in all the recessions.
 The papers describe the methodology and provide detailed results.

 Tobias Adrian and Arturo Estrella, "Monetary Tightening Cycles and the Predictability of Economic Activity."
 Economics Letters, May 2008